FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_check_installed_devices/readme.md

 the database content of each device.
 If content is found, the device is installed.

+Output of the RPC contains only a list of devices that are present in the UniConfig database.
+List of devices contains:
+- topology-id - identifier of the topology in which the device is installed
+- node-id - device identifier
+- uniconfig-layer - boolean value indicating whether the device is installed in the UniConfig layer

 ## RPC examples

 ### Successful example